• Home

 Once the diagnosis has been accepted and treatment has begun, they often begin to feel a sense of hope.
 There is good reason for hope as the chances of living a full and active life with cancer—and living beyond it—are better now than ever before.

-People with cancer need to talk about what is happening and to express their honest feelings about what they're going through.
-Listen actively by giving them your full attention and try to hear and understand how your friend feels.
+People with cancer may need to talk about what is happening and express honest feelings.
+Active listening is a helpful way for you to show that you’re connecting to your friend's words and feelings.
+To be an active listener, give them your full attention and try to hear and understand how your friend feels.
 Listen without always feeling that you have to respond.
 Sometimes a compassionate and caring listener is what the person needs most.
 And if they don’t feel like talking, it’s okay to just sit with them quietly.
 There is a lot of power in simply being present.

-As much as possible, treat the person the same way you did before their cancer diagnosis—ask their advice, solicit their expertise, and talk about the things they’ve always enjoyed.
-You loved one has a lot to offer—they don’t want to live and breathe cancer 24/7, and it’s important to remember the person they really are.
+As much as possible, we should treat the person the same way we did before their cancer diagnosis—asking their advice, soliciting their expertise, and talking about the things they’ve always enjoyed.
+Our loved one has a lot to offer—they don’t want to live and breathe cancer 24/7, and it’s important we remember the person they really are.

-Include the person in usual social events, plans, and work projects.
-Don’t assume they don’t want to be included in activities because of their cancer.
-The person may feel too tired or ill, or they may not feel comfortable with the physical manifestations of cancer, but one way to show your support is to keep inviting them to participate.
-They need to feel like the valuable contributing member of the community that they are.
+Include the person in usual social events, plans and work projects.
+Don't assume they don't want to be included in activities because of their cancer.
+They may feel too tired or ill, or they may not feel comfortable with the physical manifestations of cancer, but one way to show your support is to keep inviting them to participate.
+They need to feel like a valuable contributing member of their community.
 Let them decide for themselves what they can and cannot do.

 Cancer can be a long journey with many bad days and difficult moments.
-It’s important to let your friend talk about feeling sad or fearful.
+It's important t let your friend talk about feeling sad or upset.
 This is a normal response to what is happening to them.
-While it can be tempting to try to cheer them up, it also stops them from talking about what they’re really feeling.
+While it can benefit tempting to try to cheer them up, it also stops them from talking about what they're really reeling.
 They should be able to express feelings like fear and uncertainty, as difficult as it may be to hear.
-Support your friend’s feelings.
-Let them be negative, withdrawn, or silent.
+Support your friends feelings.
+Let them be negative, withdrawn or silent.
 Resist the urge to change the subject.

 Knowing that many people are sending positive thoughts or praying for their wellbeing can provide the person with cancer with a deep sense of comfort and support.
 A cancer diagnosis can cause people to face their own mortality, leading them to contemplate the subject of faith.
 Even those who've not historically been religious can be triggered by existential concerns about the meaning and purpose of life.
 Whether you send prayers or healing thoughts or positive energy from the universe on behalf of your loved one, they'll be comforted by the collective power of hope for their wellbeing.